 Director, Poe Baltimore

 P.S.
-Our commemoration of the 75th Anniversary of the Poe House & Museum in Baltimore continues.
+Our year-long commemoration of the 75th Anniversary of the Poe House & Museum in Baltimore continues.
 Each month we’re sharing facts, points of interest, and hidden history of Poe House, from its savior from demolition in 1940, to the future of the museum as we look ahead to transformation and expansion.
-This month we explore the spark of idea to create the museum at Amity Street, plus what was happening on the pop culture front in 1949.
+This month, meet the first tour guides at Poe House!

 Yours in Poe,